NguyenTrongPhuc552003/phucscareembedded/docs/rust-programming/02-fundamentals/pattern-matching-error-handling/practical-exercises.md

 Master pattern matching and error handling through comprehensive hands-on exercises using the 4W+H framework.

-## What Are Practical Exercises?

-**What**: Practical exercises are hands-on coding challenges that reinforce your understanding of pattern matching and error handling concepts.
-These exercises combine match expressions, Result types, and Option types to solve real-world problems.

-**Why**: Understanding practical exercises is crucial because:

-- **Skill reinforcement** solidifies your understanding through hands-on practice
-- **Real-world application** connects theoretical knowledge to practical problems
-- **Problem-solving** develops your ability to apply concepts in new situations
-- **Code quality** teaches you to write idiomatic, robust Rust code
-- **Debugging skills** helps you identify and fix common issues
-- **Best practices** reinforces proper error handling and pattern matching techniques
-- **Confidence building** prepares you for real Rust development

-**When**: Use practical exercises when you need to:

-- Reinforce your understanding of pattern matching concepts
-- Practice error handling with Result and Option types
-- Apply multiple concepts together in realistic scenarios
-- Build confidence in writing Rust code
-- Prepare for real-world Rust development
-- Test your understanding of complex patterns

-**How**: Practical exercises work by:

-- **Progressive difficulty** starting with simple concepts and building complexity
-- **Real-world scenarios** using problems you might encounter in actual development
-- **Multiple approaches** showing different ways to solve the same problem
-- **Best practices** demonstrating idiomatic Rust patterns
-- **Error handling** emphasizing robust error management
-- **Code quality** focusing on readable, maintainable solutions

-**Where**: These exercises are used throughout Rust development for learning, skill building, and problem-solving practice.

 ## Exercise 1: User Input Validation System

 ### Problem Description